 The GCU student chapter of this organization promotes knowledge, enjoyment, and play with mathematics.
-Students join together for public service events, trips, mathematical education events, and more, including support of the Pi Mu Epsilon Honor Society.
+Students join together in public service, trips, the promotion of mathematical education, and cooperative problem solving.
+Activities include lunch meetings, trips to mathematics conferences, competitions, and support of the Pi Mu Epsilon Honor Society.

 The Nursing Club supports all nursing students, raises funds for nursing-related charities, and improves students’ understanding of the nursing profession.